isomerpages/moe-bukitviewsec/_hidden-pages/Secondary One 2024.md

 ---
 ### <center>A very warm welcome to our BVSS Family!</center>

-As announced by MOE, Secondary 1 students (2024) are&nbsp;not&nbsp;required to physically report to school on ***Thursday, 22 December 2022***.
+As announced by MOE, Secondary 1 students (2024) are&nbsp;not&nbsp;required to physically report to school on **Thursday, 21 December 2023**.
 We look forward to welcoming your child/guardian to our school on the first day of school on **Tuesday 2 January 2024**.

 Parents/Guardians of newly posted Secondary 1 students will receive a welcome message via Parents Gateway (PG) by our Secondary 1 Assistant Year Head, Miss Kumutha.
 This welcome message will provide details on our orientation programme in 2024.